ratwolfzero/hopalong_python/README.md

 The series of x, y coordinates is specified by an initial point xo, yo and three constants a, b, and c.

-Key Points:

-- Two-Pass Approach: The program first pre-calculates the trajectory extents (min/max values).
-- On-the-Fly Updates: As the trajectory is computed, the corresponding image pixels are scaled by extents and updated dynamically.
-- Interactive Display: The final attractor image is rendered using Matplotlib, allowing for interactive visualization in a pop-up window.
-- Performance Optimization: Utilizes Numba for Just-In-Time (JIT) compilation to enhance the speed of computations.
+A two-step approach is employed to compute the Hopalong attractor.
+The first pass determines the full trajectory extents (minimum and maximum values)in advance.
+In the second pass, trajectory points are generated dynamically, without caching, while simultaneously scaling and updating the image pixels.
+The final attractor image is rendered using Matplotlib.

 ## Requirements